Preparing for a Second Eyelid Surgery

 Second Vs. Double Eyelid Surgery

+While some patients require multiple eyelid surgeries, others can invest in a single procedure known as double eyelid surgery.
+This is a special type of blepharoplasty for those who have varied eyelid shapes without upper eyelid creases.
+The procedure can add creases to the eyelids, which can have different aesthetic advantages depending on the patient’s overall goals.
 It is a good idea to know what kind of surgery best suits the needs of your face and what type of facial structure would go well with it.
 You should familiarize yourself with the details of a typical revision blepharoplasty procedure as well as some quick-healing tips so you don’t have to worry about putting a stop to your schedule.

 About Revision Eyelid Surgery

+Our bodies can take up to six months to heal after eyelid surgery.
+Internal scar tissue forms as part of this healing process.
+Scar tissue is composed of both thick, firm material and small blood vessels.
+The anatomy of the area affected by scar tissue is fundamentally altered.
 The surgeon must navigate through scar tissue to achieve the patient’s surgical goals.
 This is made more difficult by scar tissue, which can cause increased bleeding and make it harder to locate the normal anatomical landmarks surgeons need to perform safe surgery.
 Scar tissue can also affect the way normal skin and fat are placed after surgery.
 Revision surgery is more unpredictable than a first-time procedure.

 How to Quickly Recover from Your Second Eyelid Surgery